cavaunpeu/statistics-all-along/presentation.md

 logistic_regression(loss=log_loss).fit()
 ```

+--

-Maximize the likelihood of the binomially-distributed response variable under some set of weights.
+Maximize the likelihood of the binomially-distributed response variable with respect to some set of weights (and fixed data).

 ---